kevinb22/cobertura-serialized-file-reader/README.md

 	- classCoverageMap is a Integer, Boolean map, where key=line # & value=executed

-	-  classHitMap is a Integer, Integer map, where key=line # & value=hit #
+	-  classHitsMap is a Integer, Integer map, where key=line # & value=hit #

 readerMain
 ----------
-readerMain is a simple example main constructed to initialize the serReader and print out the classCoverageMap and classHitMap of whatever serialized file the serReader loaded. readerMain takes one command line argument, which is the absolute path to a cobertura.ser file.
+readerMain is a simple example main constructed to initialize the serReader and print out the classCoverageMap and classHitsMap of whatever serialized file the serReader loaded. readerMain takes one command line argument, which is the absolute path to a cobertura.ser file.